Back to home page

 0011

-0012 1) The ~FileCatalog~ is queried for all runnumber, tag, file paths, and time given a run type and minimum event threshold.
-By default the run type is set to ~run3auau~ and minimum event threshold is 500k events.
+0012 1) The ~FileCatalog~ is queried for all runnumber, tag, file paths, and time given a run type.
+By default the run type is set to ~run3auau~.

 0013 2) The result is reduced as follows: Only the tag corresponding to the latest time among duplicate instaces of run numbers is kept.
 For example, if there are two instances (run, tag, time) of (A,B,C) and (A,D,E) where E > C then (A,B,C) is dropped and only (A,D,E) is kept.